janoglezcampos/PingMe/README.md

 About this project:
 -
-PMP is aims to be an opensource learning resource, that helps new people to see how protocols operates inside a controlled and secure environment.
+PMP aims to be an opensource learning resource, that helps new people to see how protocols operates inside a controlled and secure environment.
 This project is not perfect, is not made by professionals, I'm an student myself that found a fairly steep learning curve when I wanted to start in the world of networks, so I wanted to help others.

 If you have experience in this topic, and there is something you think is wrong, please let me know, feedback is great; also if you want to collaborate, you are welcome, go to the how to publish changes section to know more.